mesosphere/dcos-docs-site/pages/services/kubernetes/restructure/getting-started/index.md

 ---
 layout: layout.pug
-navigationTitle: Quickstart - MKE on DC/OS Enterprise
+navigationTitle: Quickstart
-title: Quickstart - Mesosphere Kubernetes Engine on DC/OS Enterprise
+title: Quickstart
-menuWeight: 40
+menuWeight: 10
 excerpt: Learn how to get up and running using Kubernetes with Mesosphere Kubernetes Engine on DC/OS Enterprise
 enterprise: true
 ---

 ## Learning Objectives

-In this guided tutorial, you will learn many of the basics of using Kubernetes on top of DC/OS Enterprise.
+In this Quickstart, you will learn many of the basics of using Kubernetes on top of DC/OS Enterprise.
 Specifically, you will be:

     * setting up the DC/OS Enterprise cluster to be able to connect to the Kubernetes command line (`kubectl`)
     * configuring and securing service accounts for MKE and each Kubernetes cluster to be created